-Template profiles have been prepared for these four basic roles (and also for any other role currently defined in CrossGrid), named as CE-template, SE-template, WN-template and UI-template.
+Template profiles have been prepared for these four basic roles (and also for any other role currently defined in CrossGrid), named as CE, SE, WN and UI.
 The first step is to rename each template profile to the corresponding hostname. e.g.

 '''

-$ mv CE-template <YourCEhostname>
+$ mv CE <YourCEhostname>

 '''